-Backup Log: Click Backup Log to save the existing logs to a text
+Backup Log: Click Backup Log to save the existing logs to a text file on your computer.

 Firmware Upgrade

 The Firmware Upgrade Page makes it simple to check for and upload new firmware releases to the device.
 This section provides a link to check for new firmware on the D-Link support website.
 If new firmware is available, download the file to your local computer.